 Raised on artists like Alanis Morisette, Eva Cassidy and Stevie Nicks (who her guitar is named after).
 Frankie Wesson also takes inspiration from a mix of contemporary artists such as Deaf Havana, Ed Sheeran, Taylor Swift, and Gabrielle Aplin.
 Producing intimate, emotionally raw, yet laid-back music with a pop/folk/rock feel.
 Her versatile vocal range and talent for emotive, relatable song writing makes for captivating live performances and songs that’ll soon become part of your musical diet.

 Frankie’s original songs have been featured on BBC Radio 6 and BBC Introducing as well as Spotify’s ‘Chilled Pop Hits’ and ‘New Music Friday’ playlists.
 The electro-pop single ‘Reasons’ from her latest album ‘Still Got Time’ has had over 110,000 Spotify streams since its release last year.

 Swansea’s Soundboard magazine described Frankie Wesson’s music as ‘timeless; appealing to fans of Fleetwood Mac and Paramore alike without compromising or diluting any of the style that makes Wesson’s music her own…an album that is more than the sum of it’s parts’.

-Accompanied by talented musician Reuben F Tourettes who brings his own flair to the table with his lyrical guitar playing and sensitive musical arrangements.
-These two have performed at Monmouth Festival, How The Light Gets In – Hay On Wye and London, Welshfest, Welshpool Music Festival, Welshpool Country Festival, live on U&I Radio as well as countless gigs in and around Wales.
+Accompanied by talented musician Ruby Ravelle who brings her own flair to the table with her lyrical guitar playing and sensitive musical arrangements.
+These two have performed at Monmouth Festival, How The Light Gets In – in Hay On Wye and London, Coleford Music Festival, Rock The Barn, Swansea Fringe, Pride in The Port, Abergavenny Pride and many more as well as live on numerous radio stations and countless gigs in and around Wales and England.